 Get together with your work colleagues and organise one of the following:

-- Lunchtime walking groups - our campuses are stunning and Spring is a great time to get out and enjoy the flowers and sunshine.
+- Lunchtime walking groups - our campuses are stunning and anytime is a great time to get out and enjoy the views.

 - Walking meetings - take your meeting outside and get some fresh air and exercise while you discuss work.